Toxice/IronScales-Project/README.md

 # Structure
 ## src - contains the source code of the project ( main and test folder)
-## Actions - contains methods that wrap existing Selenium methods (and methods used for the Java remove test case)
+## Actions - contains methods that wrap existing Selenium methods
 ## Java - contains the Remove method
 ## Flows - contains method that make up a test case
 ## pageobjects/IronScales - contains the Page Objects